swarnendubiswas/dotemacs/README.md

 ## Browsing Source

-The `lsp` mode in GNU Emacs means you mostly will not need to create tags separately, but the following information may still be useful for languages that are currently not yet supported by the `lsp` mode or you cannot create a compilation database.
+Support for `LSP` protocol in GNU Emacs means you mostly will not need to create tags separately, but the following information may still be useful for languages that are currently not yet supported by the `lsp` mode or you cannot create a compilation database.

 ### GTags